Academy of Athens (modern)

 The Academy of Athens (Ακαδημία Αθηνών, Akadimía Athinón) is Greece's national academy, and the highest research establishment in the country.
-It was established in 1926, with its founding principle traces back to the historical Academy of Plato, and operates under the supervision of the Ministry of Education.
+It was established in 1926, with its founding principle tracing back to the historical Academy of Plato, and operates under the supervision of the Ministry of Education.
 The Academy's main building is one of the major landmarks of Athens.

 History and structure

 The organization of the Academy of Athens, whose title hearkens back to the ancient Academy of Plato, was first established on 18 March 1926, and its charter was ratified by the law 4398/1929.
 This charter, with subsequent amendments, is still valid and governs the Academy's affairs.
 According to it, the Academy is divided into three Orders: Natural Sciences, Letters and Arts, Moral and Political Sciences.

 Research centres

 The Academy today, maintains 14 research centres, 5 research offices and the "Ioannis Sykoutris" library.
 In 2002, the Foundation for Biomedical Research of the Academy of Athens was established.